 Standard homeowner policies provide protection from water damage in case the cause is accidental or sudden.
 This includes coverage if any of your appliances overflows or leaks or water line breaks.
 According to the Insurance Information Institute, you’ll be likely protected in certain events, for example, when an upstairs pipe bursts or water heater ruptures.

 Water Damage Insurance Coverage No. 2: Sewer Back-Up

-Sewer backup involves the damage from dirty water that can come into your home from septic tanks, drains, or pipes.
-Most of the standard home insurance policies do not include this coverage but it can be added as an optional coverage.
-This coverage is likely required for homeowners who are more vulnerable to backup and flooding.
+Sewer back-up refers to the damage caused by dirty water entering your home from septic tanks, drains, or pipes.
+Typically, regular home insurance policies do not include this coverage by default, but you can choose to add it as an optional coverage.
+Homeowners who are at a higher risk of experiencing back-up and flooding may find this coverage necessary.